-If the above is still not working, you could consider buying some micropore tape (hospital tape) and stick the mask down over your nose and cheeks.
+If the above is still not working, you could consider buying some micropore tape (hospital tape) and sticking the mask down over your nose and cheeks.
 Be sure to use a generous amount of tape for a better seal.
-You can buy a paper tape or surgical tape at your local pharmacy.
+You can buy paper tape or surgical tape at your local pharmacy.

 If you’re finding it too difficult to wear a mask with glasses, consider wearing contact lenses during the day.
 If you’ve never worn contact lenses before, you could book a consultation with your optometrist to discuss a contact lens trial.

 Cleaning your glass lenses with soapy water can help to stop fogging.
 If you use this cleaning method, it’s recommended that you air-dry them before wearing them again.
 The thin layer of soap seems to reduce fog.

 Alternatively, you could buy a product such as an anti-fog spray for glasses.
 Most local pharmacies have an anti-fog spray available for purchase.